-Sing along with a plethora of animatronic birds in this classic Disney presentation.
+The Enchanted Tiki Room allows guests to sing along with a plethora of animatronic birds in this classic Disney experience.

 Opening Day: October 1, 1971